NexusIQPlatform/autoIDE-Builder/README.md

 This is a fork of VSCodium, which has a nice build pipeline that we're using for OlympusIDE.
 Big thanks to the Void team for inspiring this.

-The purpose of this repo is to run [Github Actions](https://github.com/voideditor/void-builder/actions).
-These actions build all the Void assets (.dmg, .zip, etc), store them on a release in [`voideditor/binaries`](https://github.com/voideditor/binaries/releases), and then set the latest version in [`olympuside/versions`](https://github.com/voideditor/versions) so the versions can be tracked for updating in the Void app.
+The purpose of this repo is to run [Github Actions](https://github.com/NexusIQPlatform/autoIDE-Builder/actions).
+These actions build all the OlympusIDE assets (.dmg, .zip, etc), store them on a release in [`NexusIQPlatform/binaries`](https://github.com/NexusIQPlatform/binaries/releases), and then set the latest version in [`olympuside/versions`](https://github.com/NexusIQPlatform/versions) so the versions can be tracked for updating in the Void app.

 ## Notes